 Did you decide on a course first or the University first?

 US recruitment for LL.Ms was poor in 2013.
-Most people landed temporary foreign associate positions – not permanent US attoney positions.
+Most people landed temporary foreign associate positions – not permanent US attorney positions.
 Indians did particularly badly with only one student securing a foreign associate position with a top US firm.
-Of the 7 who were looking for law firm jobs, only 3 managed to secure them.
-Unless you have 4+ years of work experience or a personal connection with a law firm partner, I suspect two factors determine your placement chances: 1) How much India work there is at that point in time, which is determined by the volume of big-ticket India deals and which in turn seems to be affected by the state of our economy; 2) Whether vacancies have arisen in the limited number of associate seats allocated for India-lawyers in top US firms.
-Connections and contacts always help, and in fact could be decisive in a market which isnt too India-educated or India-enthused.
+Of the seven who were looking for law firm jobs, only three managed to secure them.
+Unless you have over four years of work experience or a personal connection with a law firm partner, I suspect two factors determine your placement chances: 1) How much India work there is at that point in time, which is determined by the volume of big-ticket India deals and which in turn seems to be affected by the state of our economy; 2) Whether vacancies have arisen in the limited number of associate seats allocated for India-lawyers in top US firms.
+Connections and contacts always help, and in fact could be decisive in a market which isn’t too India-educated or India-enthused.
 Positions in New York’s dispute-resolution practices are hard to come by for any non-US lawyer.

 The US LL.M. is a very flexible program.
 You can decide how rigorous or otherwise your year will be.
 I had a very rigorous year indeed – I was doing the maximum number of course credits allowed, editing a journal, serving as Research Assistant, authoring a Long Paper, applying for jobs and travelling the West Coast, New England and New York.
 Fortunately, I never felt overwhelmed because I had a great support network of friends.

-You worked at AZB & partners as a paralegal for a while.
-What do paralegals do?
+(Jeet has worked at AZB & Partners as a paralegal for a while.)

 I clerked only with one judge at the Supreme Court actually.
 I clerked with two judges at the Bombay High Court.
 I think the most important thing I learnt through the clerkships was to understand how a judge’s mind works, what the pressures of the job are and what they are looking for.
 If you are a first generation lawyer, you tend to be a bit starry-eyed about the judicial office.
 I think the clerkships helped me place judges in perspective.
 If I do argue before a court, hopefully those stints might help me be a better counsel.
 I did them at the time because I was curious about how judges work.